Machali (tigress)

-Machali (Hindi for "fish"; code name: T-16; c.
-1997 – 18 August 2016), also known as Machli or Machhli, was a Bengal tigress who lived in Ranthambore National Park in India.
-She played a key role in the regeneration of the tiger population in the park in the early 2000s, and was celebrated with titles such as Queen Mother of Tigers, Tigress Queen of Ranthambore, Lady of the Lakes, and Crocodile Killer.
-She was considered India's most famous tigress and on her death, was considered the oldest living tigress in the wild.
+Machali (Hindi for 'fish'; code name: T-16), also known as Machli or Machhli, was a Bengal tigress who lived in Ranthambore National Park in India.
+She was born in the spring of 1997, and died on 18 August 2016.

+Machali played a key role in the regeneration of the tiger population in the park in the early 2000s, and was celebrated with titles such as Queen Mother of Tigers, Tigress Queen of Ranthambore, Lady of the Lakes, and Crocodile Killer.
+She was considered India's most famous tigress and, before her death, the oldest living in the wild.

+India earned about US$10 million per year due to tourists attracted to Machali.
+She won the "Lifetime Achievement Award" of Travel Operators For Tigers due to her contribution to conservation and as a tourist attraction that earned significant income for India.

 Life

-Machali, born in 1996 or 1997, was the dominant cub in a litter of three females.
-She inherited her name from her mother, Machali I, who was also named fish due to a fish-shaped mark on her face.
+Machali was born in the spring of 1997, and was the dominant cub in a litter of three females.
+She inherited her name from her mother, Machali I, who was also named after the Hindi word for 'fish' due to a fish-shaped mark on her face.
 In her first two years, she started hunting on her own and took over a part of her mother's territory.

-Tigresses generally have two or three litters; however, over a period of seven years, from 1999 to 2006, Machali had five litters and gave birth to eleven cubs – seven females and four males.
+Tigresses generally have two or three litters.
+Over seven years, from 1999 to 2006, Machali had five litters comprising eleven cubs – seven daughters and four sons.
 Machali's offspring increased the tiger population in the park significantly – from 15 tigers in 2004, to 50 tigers in 2014.
-Eventually more than half of the tigers in the park were of her lineage.
+Eventually, more than half of the tigers in the park were of her lineage.
 In 2008, two of her female cubs were relocated to Sariska Tiger Reserve and successfully boosted the tiger population in that park as well.

 In early 2014, Machali disappeared from her usual area, sparking a search by over 200 park staff.
 She was sighted after about a month, and appeared to be in good health.
 She had survived in dense forest by hunting her own prey, despite having been fed by park staff prior to her disappearance.

-She was known for her hunting skill and strength, in particular in an incident in 2003 when she fought with and killed a 12-foot-long mugger crocodile.
+She was known for her hunting skill and strength, in particular in an incident in 2003 when she fought with and killed a mugger crocodile.
 As a result of the fight, she lost two canine teeth.
 She was also known for her ferocity in protecting her cubs from threats such as male tigers and other animals.